 Behaviors of Successful Founders Essence of What it Takes to Be the Founder of a New Venture

 Behaviors of Successful Founders: You’ll find endless ideas about what it takes to be a successful founder—and none is perfect.
 Internet searches will reveal all kinds of answers.
-The one that surprises many is that the mean founder age for the 1 in 1,000 fastest growing new ventures is 45 years old (National Bureau of Economic Research).
+The one that surprises many is that most surveys of founder age for founding new ventures is mid 40s (for example, see Harvard Business Review, 2018, or National Bureau of Economic Research, 2018).
 Say the word ‘entrepreneur’ or ‘new venture founder’ and the image generally conjured up is of a firebrand techie in his (generally his) twenties.
 There are many other fallacies, so how on earth do you figure out what’s right.